Stacknvault/cra-template-iex2/template/README.md

 A custom render-id can be used.

+If no other args are specified, they will be taken from .lastRun

 ## `yarn run expose -- set-stage help`

 Sets the stage of a rendered template

 __USAGE__:
 `yarn run expose -- set-stage --render-id=<render id> --stage=<stage number starting from 0>`

+If no other args are specified, they will be taken from .lastRun

 ## `yarn run expose -- get-context help`